stephabauva/full_stack_python_javascript/README.md

-add content to join the room page and hook it to the backend (vid 8): in RoomJoinPage, add default states, and layout for the textfield and the buttons in api/views, add the JoinRoom class that will check the data attached to the room code in the DB and return it
+add content to join the room page and hook it to the backend (vid 8): in RoomJoinPage, add default states, and layout for the textfield and the buttons in api/views, add the JoinRoom class that will check the data attached to the room code in the DB if some data exists - if len(room_result) > 0 - add the room code to the session data: self.request.session['room_code'] = code
-Note: also add room_code info to the session data so that if the user leaves, it won't need to re-enter the room code of the last session when he comes back add the path('join-room', JoinRoom.as_view()) to api/urls in RoomJoinRoom, add the fetch request in the roomButtonPressed method and add it to the onClick key
+Note: now if the user leaves, it won't need to re-enter the room code of the last session when he comes back
+Note: the session data and room data (in DB) are two separate things add the path('join-room', JoinRoom.as_view()) to api/urls in RoomJoinRoom, add the fetch request in the roomButtonPressed method and add it to the onClick key